Sivapriya2/Stack-Overflow/README.md

 use the above command on the client side to install dependencies

-# 'npm install'

-use the above command on the client side to install dependencies

 # 'npm start'

 use the above command to run both client and server